rustopian/supremacy/rules.md

 - **Mechanics:**
   - Cards are only revealed to all players at the end of Phase 1.
-  - If a Laws of Physics Cards corresponding to a qubit type is revealed, that qubit type is excluded from achieving quantum supremacy.
+  - If a Laws of Physics Card corresponding to a qubit type is revealed, that qubit type is excluded from achieving quantum supremacy.
   - Players cannot switch qubit types.
   - Players with excluded qubit types must adjust their strategies for Phase 2.